 The current annual fee each homeowner pays covers the costs of maintaining all of the commonly-owned areas, including our roads, parking areas, walking trails, guardhouse, operations office, pole barn area, clubhouse, pool and spray park (including pool staff), lake, ponds, gazebo, tennis courts, basketball court, playgrounds, benches, storm water facilities, and all other areas within our community not owned privately (such as the lakeside area).
 It also covers liability and property insurance, security services, lake management costs and other necessary services.

 In addition to these costs, we set aside part of the fees to insure we have money available to fund the repair and/or replacement of equipment and structures when needed (our “Reserves”).
 The Reserves are deposited in a separate account for this use.

-Event costs such as the Fall Festival, Kids Holiday Party, and other events are paid, in part, from our fees, as are the cost of mailings, the website, other communication methods, security cameras, outside accounting, engineering and legal.
+Community event costs (such as Music by the Lake and other events) are paid, in part, from our fees, as are the cost of mailings, the website, other communication methods, security cameras, outside accounting, engineering and legal.

 The annual assessments also cover the contract fee we pay to Preferred Management Associates LLC, AAMC for the costs of managing our community.
 The management company’s role is to assist the Board in carrying out the day-to-day operations of the association (i.e. collecting maintenance fees, paying bills, managing contractors, maintenance services, ensuring compliance of the governing documents and more).
 Preferred Management provides Blue Mountain Lake Club with a dedicated onsite management team comprised of a Community Manager, Assistant Community Manager and a Facilities Maintenance Manager.